websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ## Displaying Collections

-You can display collection using Collection Pages or the Collection Display Fragment.
+You can display collection using Collection Pages or a Collection Display Fragment.

 A Collection Page is a type of page where the content is linked to a Collection.
 The goal of Collection Pages is to make it easier to show and customize the Collection.